Chart Color Schemes

 Whitebridge features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 77.1% of all households, including 35.9% couples with children, 28.0% couples without children, and 12.2% single parent families.
-Non-family households account for the remaining 22.9%, with lone person households at 19.9% and group households comprising 3.3%.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.5.
+Family households account for 77.1% of all households, including 35.9% couples with children, 28.0% couples without children, and 12.2% single parent families.
+Non-family households constitute the remaining 22.9%, with lone person households at 19.9% and group households comprising 3.3%.
+The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households